terrycojones/rpnpy/README.md

 # Here's something a bit more long-winded (and totally pointless):
 #
-# Push 0..9 onto the stack
+# Push 0..9 onto the stack (iterating the result of 'range'.
 # call Python's 'reversed' function
 # push the 'str' function
 # use 'map' to convert the list of digits to strings